On Air Now

-An updating summary of the government’s most recent guidance for people returning to work in classical music and other performing arts – including the timelines for its five-stage roadmap.
+An updating summary of the government’s most recent guidance for people returning to work in classical music and other performing arts – including the timelines for its five-stage roadmap, and how the ‘rule of six’ applies.

 The government’s Department for Digital, Culture, Media & Sport (DCMS) has had guidance for working safely during coronavirus since 11 May.
 But it wasn’t until 9 July that a Performing Arts section was added.

-But where does that leave concert halls and other arts venues right now in terms of realistic working practices?
+So where does that leave concert halls and other arts venues right now in terms of realistic working practices?
 And what can professional and amateur musicians on the ground actually do to start making music again, according to current guidance?
-From distanced rehearsals to reduced audiences, here’s what we know so far…
+From distanced rehearsals to reduced audiences, here’s what we know so far about how changing COVID-19 measures currently impact music-making…

 On 26 June, the government published a five-stage ‘roadmap’ for performing arts to get back up and running.
 The stages are: